 - various other metabolites like vitamins and amino acids

-Postbiotics are readily available as prebiotics and probiotics are.
+Postbiotics are as readily available as prebiotics and probiotics are.
 You can easily purchase these supplements here.

-Although some people have taken to calling them “postbiotics” because of their ability to affect bacteria, these compounds are often referred to by other names like sodium butyrate, calcium butyrate, or dried yeast fermentate.
+Although some people call them “postbiotics” because of their ability to affect bacteria, these compounds are often referred to by other names like sodium butyrate, calcium butyrate, or dried yeast fermentate.

 You can naturally improve your production of postbiotics by eating prebiotic- and probiotic-rich foods, as postbiotics are produced by healthy bacteria in your gut via fermentation.

 The end result?
-Boost overall health, support a robust immune system, and reduce inflammation.
+A boost in overall health, support for a robust immune system, and a reduction in inflammation.